Adversarial Guided Diffusion Models for Adversarial Purification: Introduction

 \section{Introduction}

 Deep neural networks (DNNs) have been shown to be vulnerable to adversarial examples \citep{szegedy2013intriguing}, leading to disastrous implications.
 Since then, numerous methods have been proposed to defend against adversarial examples.
-Notably, adversarial training \citep[AT,][]{goodfellow2014explaining,madry2017towards} enhances classifiers by training with adversarial examples, achieving the state-of-the-art robustness against known attacks.
-However, when faced with unseen attacks, AT is almost incapable of defense \citep{laidlaw2021perceptual,dolatabadi2022}.
-Another class of defense methods, adversarial purification \citep[AP,][]{yoon2021adversarial}, relies on pre-trained generative models to eliminate perturbations from potentially attacked images before classification.
-AP operates as a pre-processing step against unseen attacks without the need to retrain the classifier model.
-Recently, by leveraging the great generative capability of diffusion models \citep[DMs,][]{ho2020denoising, song2020score}, \citet{nie2022diffusion} achieved remarkable performance using AP and was shown to be a promising alternative to AT.
+Notably, adversarial training \citep[AT,][]{goodfellow2014explaining,madry2017towards} typically aims to retrain DNNs by using adversarial examples, achieving robustness over seen types of adversarial attacks.
+However, the model trained by AT is almost incapable of defending unseen types of adversarial attacks \citep{laidlaw2021perceptual,dolatabadi2022}.
+Another class of defense methods is adversarial purification \citep[AP,][]{yoon2021adversarial} typically based on pre-trained generative models, aiming to eliminate potential adversarial perturbations for both clean or adversarial examples before feeding them into the classifier.
+Unlike AT technique, AP operates as a pre-processing step that can effectively defend against unseen types of attacks and does not require retraining classifiers.
+Hence, AP has emerged as a promising defense method and proven to be a powerful alternative to AT \citep{shi2021online,nie2022diffusion}.

-However, recent studies \citep{lee2023robust,kang2023diffattack} find that DM-based AP is not as robust as shown in previous literature \citep{nie2022diffusion,wang2022guided}.
-Indeed, it might be easily fooled by attacks such as PGD+EOT.
-Moreover, by adding Gaussian noise, the perturbation is gradually destroyed, thereby enhancing the robust accuracy, but increasing Gaussian noise can also lead to a loss of semantic information, resulting in degraded accuracy.
-As a remedy, \citet{wang2022guided,anonymous2023classifier} propose the reverse processes with guidance to preserve semantic information.
-However, their guidance only considers suppressing example information loss, which lacks robustness against adversarial example information and has a risk of preserving or even enhancing adversarial perturbations.
-We argue that this is caused by the non-robustness of guidance, which is a crucial issue that needs to be solved.
-Therefore, our goal is to develop a diffusion model that can preserve semantic information while being robust to adversarial information.

-To obtain a robust generator-based purifier, one possible solution is fine-tuning the generative model using adversarial examples and classification loss by freezing the classifier, which can thus preserve semantic information even under adversarial attacks.
-In particular, \citet{lin2023atop} propose a defense pipeline called adversarial training on purification (AToP), which employs the adversarial loss to fine-tune the whole purifier and achieves great success in fine-tuning a robust AE-based purifier model \citep{wu2023denoising} and GAN-based purifier model \citep{ughini2022trust}.
-However, \citet{lin2023atop} claim that AToP cannot work on DMs due to the high computational cost of generating adversarial examples for DMs.
-Therefore, the robustness of the DM-based purifier model still remains challenging.